1967 October Revolution Parade: Commemorative badges

 In mid-later November 1967, Marshal Andrei Grechkov announced his gratitude on behalf of the Ministry of Defence to all those who marched on Red Square, ordering for the first time that, together with the text of gratitude, participants were presented with commemorative badges that read "Participant of the military parade".

 The badge is a gilded circle, in the center of which is the image of the Kremlin's Spasskaya Tower, covered with bright red enamel.
 On the right, the circle is surrounded by a strip in the form of a Ribbon of Saint George, and on the left, on a white strip in two lines.
 The number "50" is engraved in the lower part of the badge.
 The diameter of the badge is 30 mm.

 Celebrations of the golden jubilee

 After the parade in Moscow the demonstration march of the workers of various sectors of the Soviet Union took place, preceded by an historic fireworks display at the beginning – one that had never been performed before – to mark the golden jubilee anniversary of the Revolution.
 The daytime fireworks display was a once in a lifetime moment and one of the big highlights of that year's Red Square parade.
-There were parades in cities such as Yerevan, Baku, Tselinograd (modern day Nur-Sultan), Priozersk, and Kubyshev (modern day Samara).
+There were parades in cities such as Yerevan, Baku, Tselinograd (modern day Astana), Priozersk, and Kuybyshev (modern day Samara).
 During the parade on Lenin Square in Baku, the parade was opened by a guard of honor (from the Baku Higher Combined Arms Command School) instead of drummers, one of the first cities to do that in their annual parade.